ArturoGuerra/tns-csi/README.md

 # TNS CSI Driver

-A Kubernetes CSI (Container Storage Interface) driver for storage systems with TNS-compatible APIs.
+A Kubernetes CSI (Container Storage Interface) driver for TrueNAS and systems with TNS-compatible APIs.

 ## Important Disclaimer

 **This is an independent, community-developed project and is NOT affiliated with, endorsed by, or supported by iXsystems Inc. or the TrueNAS project.**

-This driver is designed to work with storage systems that provide TrueNAS-compatible APIs, but:
+This driver is designed to work with TrueNAS and systems that provide TrueNAS-compatible APIs, but:
 - It is not an official TrueNAS product
 - It is not supported by iXsystems Inc.
 - TrueNAS is a registered trademark of iXsystems Inc.